rqlite/rqlite-fts5/VM_DEPLOY.md

 This document explains how to form a 3-node cluster on Google Cloud Platform, using Virtual Machines (VMs) running Linux.
 It uses [automatic bootstrapping](https://rqlite.io/docs/clustering/automatic-clustering/), though there are many other ways to form an rqlite cluster.
 A similar process can be followed on most Cloud providers.
 You can also run your [rqlite cluster on Kubernetes](https://rqlite.io/docs/guides/kubernetes/).

 ## Forming the cluster
+Start by launching 3 virtual machines, and recording the network (IP) addresses of each.

 To automatically bootstrap the rqlite cluster you must know the network (IP) addresses of each VM beforehand.
 Let's imagine your machines have been assigned network addresses `EXTERNAL_IP1`, `EXTERNAL_IP2`, and `EXTERNAL_IP3`.
 For this example each node must be reachable from every other node, using the specified network addresses.

 ## Launching rqlite